 What You’ll Love About the National Corvette Museum in Bowling Green, Kentucky

-We have driven by the National Corvette Museum several times.
+We have driven by this museum several times.
 Even though we always say we’re gonna stop, we never do.
 But, we were recently in the area to explore Mammoth Cave National Park. and found ourselves on a rainy day while in Bowling Green.
-That’s when we decided to spend the morning at the Corvette Museum.
+That’s when we decided to spend the morning at the National Corvette Museum.

 After parking, we entered the 115,000-square-foot building.
-First, in the lobby area, we saw the Corvette Library, The Archives, a Conference Center, the Stingray Grill, and a huge gift shop.
+First, in the lobby area, we saw the Corvette Library, the Archives, a Conference Center, the Stingray Grill, and a huge gift shop.
 The bathrooms are also located here.
-The Corvette Simulator is next to Admissions and you can attempt this optional attraction before or after your museum tour (it costs extra).
+The Corvette Simulator is next to Admissions, and you can attempt this optional attraction before or after your museum tour (it costs extra).

-The Museum
+The Corvette Museum

-The National Corvette Museum showcases over 80 Corvettes, including concept cars.
-Corvettes from every era since 1953 are on display in the nostalgia area.
+This museum showcases over 80 Corvettes, including concept cars.
+Cars from every era since 1953 are on display in the nostalgia area.
 The museum is set up in a way that showcases the different time periods.
 We walked through a mid-century barbershop, a service station, and a historic race track.
 I thought this was an excellent and interesting way to display the cars.

 You can walk through the museum at your own pace and spend as much or as little time at each exhibit.
 There is also an audio tour available.
 Visitors download a free/complimentary audio tour to an MP3 player or mobile device.
-You can use your own phone or MP3 player and earbuds/headphones or rent them at the museum.
+You can use your own phone or MP3 player and earbuds/headphones, or rent them at the museum.
 Just let someone know what you need at the Admissions counter.

-Skydome Entrance
+Corvette Museum Skydome Entrance

 Simulation